 If you’re currently on tiered pricing, it may be worth analyzing what types of cards your customers pay with most often and consider switching to interchange pricing if you have the chance to save money.

 Interchange pricing is the most granular approach to pricing.
-Every cardmember association charges different processing fees depending on the card and manner it which it was run, so instead of bundling them together into a flat rate, interchange pricing just charges based on the card type & a small fee called the discount rate on top of that.
+Every cardmember association charges different processing fees depending on the card and manner in which it was run, so instead of bundling them together into a flat rate, interchange pricing just charges based on the card type and a small fee called the discount rate on top of that.

 That depends on which stage your business is in and the types of transactions you process regularly.